didinj/spring-boot-security-rest/README.md

-# Securing RESTful API with Spring Boot, Security, and Data MongoDB
+# Secure Your RESTful API with Spring Boot 3.5, JWT, and MongoDB

-This source code is part of [Securing RESTful API with Spring Boot, Security, and Data MongoDB](https://www.djamware.com/post/5c819d0180aca754f7a9d1ee/securing-restful-api-with-spring-boot-security-and-data-mongodb) tutorial.
+This source code is part of [Secure Your RESTful API with Spring Boot 3.5, JWT, and MongoDB](https://www.djamware.com/post/5c819d0180aca754f7a9d1ee/securing-restful-api-with-spring-boot-security-and-data-mongodb) tutorial.